Battle of Narva (1700): Capitulation

-After the first clash the high command of the Russian army lost its morale and decided to capitulate.
+After the first clash, the high command of the Russian army lost its morale and decided to capitulate.
 The Swedes, in turn, were exhausted and could not finish off those parts of the Russians who did not succumb to panic and kept their ground.
 The right flank of the Russian army capitulated faster on a free exit with weapons and colours, but general Weide on the left flank capitulated later and was already forced to hand over weapons and banners.
 All the artillery and wagon-trains also fell into the hands of the Swedes.

-The Swedes and the Russians together repaired the Kamperholm Bridge through which capitulated troops crossed to the right bank of the Narva River.
-The highest Russian commanders remained with the Swedes, initially as hostages, in order to ensure the fulfillment of the terms of surrender.
+The Swedes and the Russians repaired the Kamperholm Bridge through which capitulated troops crossed to the right bank of the Narva River.
+The highest Russian commanders remained with the Swedes, initially as hostages, to ensure the fulfillment of the terms of surrender.
 But later, Charles violated the treaty and kept them as prisoners.
-The Swedes explained this act by not receiving the treasury of the army.
+The Swedes explained this act by not receiving the army treasury.
 Sheremetev with his cavalry marched to the south along the left bank of Narva river to Syrensk, crossed the river on the bridge there and thus escaped captivity.

 Results

 The Battle of Narva was a terrible defeat for the Russian army.
-The Swedes captured 10 generals and 10 colonels, and many Russian regimental officers were killed in battle.
+The Swedes captured ten generals and ten colonels, and many Russian regimental officers were killed in battle.
 The Russian regimental rolls from January 1701 show that the total loss of personnel was about 25% (with a 57–68% loss in the two regular infantry regiments of Trubetskoy's "division").
-In Golovin's "division" (excluding the two Guards regiments) only 250 of 356 officers survived.
+In Golovin's "division" (excluding the two Guard regiments), only 250 of the 356 officers survived.
 Weide's "division", however, fared somewhat better.
 The Russians also suffered heavy losses in armaments, as the Swedes captured 4050 muskets and 173 artillery pieces, including 64 siege cannons.
 Soon thereafter, the Swedes took an additional 22 mortars from a baggage train near Yam.
-While the Russians had mostly replenished their personal weapons by the spring of 1701, the former Golovin and Weide "divisions" still lacked regimental artillery.
+While the Russians had mostly replenished their small arms by the spring of 1701, the former Golovin and Weide "divisions" still lacked regimental artillery.
 If Charles had continued the campaign against Russia (as General Vellingk had suggested attacking Novgorod and Pskov), the Russian army very likely would have suffered another defeat.